quixio/quix-streams/docs/advanced/stateful-processing.md

 # Stateful Applications

-Quix Streams provides a RocksDB-based state store that enables to store data in the persistent state and use it during stream processing.
+Quix Streams provides a RocksDB-based state store that enables the storage of data in a persistent state for use during stream processing.

 Here, we will outline how stateful processing works.